Strong to Overcome

-Cadet Lt.
 Col. Kevin Edwards joined ALERT Cadet in 2001, becoming Unit Leader of ME 1st Bravo in 2008.
-In April, 2013 he was promoted to Cadet Lt.
-Col. and Commanding Officer of ALERT Cadet.
-Lt.
-Col. Edwards has been married to his wonderful wife, Loree, for 25 years.
+In April, 2013 he was promoted to Commanding Officer of ALERT Cadet.
+Col. Edwards has been married to his wonderful wife, Loree, for 32 years.
 They have 14 children: 10 sons and 4 daughters.
-Lt.
 Col. Edwards received a B.A. from Cincinnati Christian University in 1987, served in Youth and Music ministry, and held various occupations while helping plant a church in Maine where he now serves as an elder.
-He currently leads ALERT Cadet from Maine while working as a Business Development Manager for Cub Cadet.
+He currently leads ALERT Cadet from Maine while working as a Regional Sales Manager.

 Lt.
 Col. Doug Dagarin

 EXECUTIVE OFFICER/EASTERN REGION LEADER

-Doug and Barbara married in 1979 and have 6 children, who so far have replenished the earth with eighteen grandchildren.
+Doug and Barbara married in 1979 and have 6 children, who so far have replenished the earth with nineteen grandchildren.
 The family served at an orphanage in Moscow during 1998-99.
 Both their sons have been a part of the Massachusetts 1st Alpha Unit.
 Stephen went on to train with ALERT Basic Training Unit 19, finishing as the Senior Drill Instructor for Unit 26.